dmorse/pscfpp/README.md

 for invoking pscf_pg is the same as that for pccf_pc, except for the use of the different program name.

-Programs that are invoked as shown in the above examples would write log output that is produced during execution to the user's screen (i.e., to standard output).
+**Output redirection** : Programs that are invoked as shown in the above examples would write log output that is produced during execution to the user's screen (i.e., to standard output).
 This log output may instead be redirected to a file by using the unix ">" standard output redirection operator.
-For example, a command such as
+For example, the command
 ```
 pscf_pc -d 3 -p param -c command -e > log
 ```